New York City Homelessness: The Basic Facts

 The skyrocketing rents and minimal wage growth put pressure on families with limited resources.
 Sixty percent of these New Yorkers say they don’t have enough emergency savings to cover at least 3 months’ worth of expenses, like food and rent.
 And nearly 20% of New York City residents already live below the poverty line (earning less than $24,300 for a family of four).

 Poverty in New York City hugely affects children: nearly 1 in 3 people living below the poverty line is a child.
 Poverty also tends to be concentrated in neighborhoods with low-performing schools and high rates of violence, unemployment, substance abuse, and teen pregnancy.
-All of this has negative effects on child development and well-being, and conclusively perpetuate cycles of poverty and inequality.
+All of this has negative effects on child development and well-being, and conclusively perpetuates cycles of poverty and inequality.

 In the New York City metro area, homelessness is at an all-time high.